Brazilian seafood stew

 • Add remaining garlic, paprika, and red pepper flakes, and cook, stirring, for 30 seconds.
 Then, stir in the tomatoes and the scallions and the remaining 1/2 teaspoon of salt.

-• Nestle the fish into the vegetable mixture, then pour the coconut milk over it.
-Bring to a simmer, then lower the heat to medium-low and simmer, covered, until the shrimp is cooked through and the fish flakes easily with a fork, about 6 minutes.
+• Bring to a gentle boil, then reduce the heat to medium-low.
+Cover the pan and simmer until the shrimp is fully cooked and the fish flakes easily with a fork, about 6 more minutes.

 Nutrition